vanheeringen-lab/genomepy/README.md

 The `genomepy.Genome` class builds on top of the `pyfaidx.Fasta` class, see the [pyfaidx documentation](https://github.com/mdshw5/pyfaidx) for more details.
-The `genome.Annotation` class contains pandas Dataframes with GTF and BED files, as well as additional class methods to utilize these.
+The `genomepy.Annotation` class contains pandas Dataframes with GTF and BED files, as well as additional class methods to utilize these.

 ## Frequently Asked Questions